mubasharaKhan/mubasharaKhan/README.md

 </p>

 ### More Info 📌
-- 🔭 I’m currently a final year Software Engineer Student at <a href = "https://www.uitu.edu.pk/">UIT University</a>
 - :office: I'm currently working as a Trainee DevOps Engineer at <a href = "https://uhfsolutions.com/">UHF Solutions Pvt Ltd.</a>
 - 🌱 I’m currently learning AWS Cloud, CI/CD Pipeline implementation.
 - 👯 I’m looking to collaborate on cloud based projects.